 Because you can’t believe they can be so ungrateful.

 And because you’re mad they’ve ruined the time you so wanted to be special.

-And just because there is something so infuriating about kids whinging.
+And just because there is something so infuriating about kids whining.

-Because, somehow, kids whinging presses the buttons like nothing else you know!
+Because, somehow, kids whining presses the buttons like nothing else you know!

-Is there actually any way you can stop kids whinging?
+And IS there any way we can stop our kids whining?